 - Learn SAT-taking-tips-and-tricks

 SAT Practice Test Sample Questions

-Evaluate and share your SAT taking skills and areas for improvement
+Tutor Evaluate and share your SAT-taking skills and areas for improvement

 Ph: +1 269 763 4602

-Create a customized SAT Prep Online Program and schedule live online tutoring sessions for you
+Tutor creates a customized SAT Prep Online Program and schedules live online tutoring sessions for you

-Assess your SAT progress continually and realign your prep plan as required.
+The tutor assesses your SAT progress continually and realigns your prep plan as required.

-Transform you into a MASTER of taught concepts and provide SAT Test Taking Tips And Tricks.
+The tutor transforms you into a MASTER of taught concepts and provides SAT Test Taking Tips And Tricks.